 By: Shelby McCullough| Published: January 16, 2023

 Removing a leaning tree might seem like an overwhelming project at first.
-Many homeowners decide just to leave it alone because they don’t want to deal with the cost, don’t like the inconvenience, or enjoy the tree being there.
+Many homeowners, such as in Geneva and other nearby areas, decide just to leave it alone because they don’t want to deal with the cost, don’t like the inconvenience, or enjoy the tree being there.
 However, cutting a leaning tree might be your best option, depending on the situation.
-Our team at McCullough Tree Service in Orlando weighs in on the issue, below.
+Our team at McCullough Tree Service in Orlando weighs in on the issue below.

 What Causes a Tree To Lean?

 If you’re dealing with leaning tree problems, you might wonder what caused them in the first place.
 A tree may start leaning for a wide variety of reasons—some structural and some environmental.
 Here are some of the most common factors contributing to a leaning tree:

 - Strong winds: Florida has its fair share of gale force throughout the year.
 While these high winds can snap tree branches and make yard work a nightmare, they can push against trees and cause them to lean.